Definability and Interpolation within Decidable Fixpoint Logics: Identifying GFNPk and UNFPk sentences

 Finally, for all interface states $q$, we construct $\delta^2_{q}$ from $\delta_q$ by \begin{itemize} \item substituting $\bigvee_{\tau_0 \in \IntNodeLabels} \left( \GNLabel{\tau_0} \wedge \delta^2_{q,\tau_0} \right)$ for \\ $\bigvee_{\tau_0 \in \NodeLabels} \left( \ExactLabel{\tau_0} \wedge \delta_{q,\tau_0} \right)$. \end{itemize} It is correct to replace the disjunction over $\NodeLabels$ with $\IntNodeLabels$ since this is an interface state formula.
 Replacing $\ExactLabel{\tau_0}$ with $\GNLabel{\tau_0}$ is correct, since $\ExactLabel{\tau_0}$ is equivalent to $\GNLabel{\tau_0}$ for all $\tau_0 \in \IntNodeLabels$ (since the domain of $\tau_0$ must be strictly $\sigmag$-guarded).

 Note that after these substitutions, there are no occurrences of bag predicates $X_r$ in the vectorial components, so these fixpoint variables can be eliminated.
 This leaves the interface predicates $X_q$ and vectorial components $\delta^2_q$.
-The resulting formula is in the required form. \end{proof}